 Before the intervention and in control clinics, staff reported several health system challenges that potentially contributed to poor adherence and retention.
 Topics frequently mentioned included too few staff trained on HIV, a lack of diagnostic equipment and a lack of privacy.
 The most commonly reported health system problem mentioned by both staff and patients was patients having to wait too long for care and service at health facilities.
 Both staff and women noted improvements during the intervention endline assessment as a result of the intervention.
-The most frequently noted improvements were: timeliness of care, treatment confidentiality, patient-provider intervention facilities reporting that they were unaware of the new appointment and tracking system, they did identify specific differences in the way they had been attended over the previous eight months.
+The most frequently noted improvements were: timeliness of care, treatment confidentiality, patient-provider interaction and reduced workload.
+An interesting finding was that despite women in intervention facilities reporting that they were unaware of the new appointment and tracking system, they did identify specific differences in the way they had been attended over the previous eight months.